Clear Search

 Since 1993, BCRF-supported investigators have been deeply involved in every major breakthrough in breast cancer prevention, diagnosis, treatment, metastasis, and survivorship.

 Research is the reason there are more than 4 million breast cancer survivors in the U.S. and deaths from breast cancer have declined by 43 percent since 1989.
-But with more than 43,000 lives lost to the disease each year, there is still critical work to be done.
+But with more than 42,000 lives lost to the disease each year, there is still critical work to be done.
+Learn more about our BCRF breakthroughs and other major moments in breast cancer history in our timeline below.

 1993